Finite Semisimple Module 2-Categories: Algebras and Modules in Monoidal 2-Categories

-\begin{Remark} The 2-functor and 2-natural transformation constructed in lemmas \ref{lem:1morphismalgebras2functor} and \ref{lem:2morpismalgebras2nattrans} can be upgraded to right $\mathfrak{C}$-module 2-functors.
-As we shall not need these facts, we leave the details to the interested reader. \end{Remark}
+\begin{Remark} The 2-functor constructed in lemmas \ref{lem:1morphismalgebras2functor} can be upgraded to a right $\mathfrak{C}$-module 2-functor.
+As we shall not need this fact, we leave the details to the interested reader.
+Further, we note that, as expected, a 2-morphisms of algebras yield a 2-natural transformation between the corresponding 2-functors. \end{Remark}